This website uses cookies by default. Find out more on our Information about Cookies page.

 You can read more information about contractors at:

-You can also read advice form NI Direct about:
+You can also read advice from NI Direct about:

 Explain that you may need adaptations to your home to help you live safely and more comfortably.

-You can find an OT through your local:
+You can find an occupational therapist through your local:

 They will start the process for you.